nochadisfaction/pixel/src/content/docs/deployment.md

 docker-compose up -d
 ```

-## Convex Backend Deployment
+## Database Setup

-Before deploying the frontend, you need to deploy the Convex backend:
+Before deploying the frontend, ensure your database is set up:

-1. Install the Convex CLI if you haven't already: `npm install -g convex`
-2. Log in to Convex: `npx convex login`
-3. Initialize a new deployment: `npx convex init`
-4. Deploy the backend: `npx convex deploy`

-Take note of the deployment URL and use it for your `PUBLIC_CONVEX_URL` environment variable.
+1. Set up your PostgreSQL database (or use Supabase)
+2. Run database migrations if applicable
+3. Configure connection strings in your environment variables
+4. Test database connectivity

 ## Continuous Integration/Continuous Deployment (CI/CD)